 In 1978, 15-year-old Robert Piest went missing.
 It was reported to police that the boy had last been seen by his mother as he was headed to Gacy's in relation to a potential job.
 On December 21, a police search of Gacy's house at 8213 West Summerdale Avenue, Chicago, Illinois, uncovered evidence of his involvement in numerous horrific acts, including murder.
 It would later be determined that Gacy had killed 33 boys and young men, the majority of whom had been buried under his house and garage, while others would be recovered from the nearby Des Plaines River.
 The Des Plaines police were responsible for solving the murders.

-Gacy lured his victims to his home with the promise of construction work, and then captured, sexually assaulted and eventually strangled most of them with rope.
-When he killed, he sometimes dressed as his alter ego "Pogo the Clown."
+Gacy lured his victims to his home with the promise of construction work and then captured, sexually assaulted, and eventually strangled most of them with rope.
+When he killed, he sometimes dressed as his alter ego, either “Pogo” or “Patches” the Clown.

 Gacy's trial began on February 6, 1980, with a prosecution team headed by William Kunkle.
 With Gacy having confessed to the crimes, the arguments were focused on whether he could be declared insane and thus remitted to a state mental facility.
 Gacy had told police that the murders had been committed by an alternate personality, while mental health professionals testified for both sides about Gacy's mental state.